Learning need - To build trust with Health Care Workers.

 Familiarize yourself with the requirements of our Refund Policy.

 Leave an honest review with feedback so that the Health Care Worker can improve for future Care Seekers.

 Holding Caregivers to these standards

 WeBookCare encourages Care Seekers to promptly report violations of these standards.
 A reported violation of any of these standards is considered alongside past violations, which informs the enforcement decisions made by WeBookCare.
 Reports are reviewed on both the severity and frequency of violations.
 If it’s determined that a Caregiver has violated these standards, we’ll provide information about the policy and warnings.
-Caregivers who frequently or severely violate these standards may be suspended or removed.
+Health Care Workers who frequently or severely violate these standards may be suspended or removed.

 WeBookCare Tips for Care Seekers